phetsims/phet-info/checklists/code-review-checklist.md

   and a string pattern to ensure that strings are properly localized.
 This is relevant in cases where order should be translatable.
 - [ ] Use named placeholders (e.g. `"{{value}} {{units}}"`) instead of numbered placeholders (e.g. `"{0} {1}"`).
-- [ ] Make sure the string keys are all perfect.
-They are difficult to change after 1.0.0 is published.
-They should be literal, they should be explicit, and they should be consistent.
-This will also be the PhET-iO phetioID name in Studio etc. Guidelines for string keys are:
+- [ ] Do all string keys conform to PhET guidelines?
+They are difficult to change after a sim has been publishe, and they appear in the PhET-iO API (and Studio) as the phetioIDs for StringProperties.
+Guidelines for string keys are:

   (1) Strings keys should generally match their values.
 E.g.: